 3. Facial Tissues + Toilet Paper in Some Public Restrooms

 It’s not unusual to encounter public (or even paid!) restrooms in South America with no toilet paper.
 This isn’t poor maintenance, in many cases, it’s actually policy.
 (FYI, sometimes the toilet paper is in a shared dispenser outside of the restroom, rather than in the stalls)

 For facial tissue, an old reliable cotton bandana comes in handy.
-(Pick up a set of 100% cotton bandanas here on Amazon or here from a small business on Etsy) Beloved by generations before ours, bandanas make ultra-soft handkerchiefs that sterilize easily, are environmentally friendly, and won’t need to be restocked throughout your trip, like tissues.
+(Pick up a set of 100% cotton bandanas here at Amazon or here from a small business on Etsy) Beloved by generations before ours, bandanas make ultra-soft handkerchiefs that sterilize easily, are environmentally friendly, and won’t need to be restocked throughout your trip, like tissues.

 5. Scrubba and Portable Clothesline

 Although in North America clothes dryers are standard, in most places in South America, dyers only exist in commercial laundrymats.
 If you plan to wash your own clothes you’ll need to plan a way to hang the clothing to dry.
 During my travel through Chile, Argentina, and Peru, I took to carrying a ball of twine to use for this purpose, but smarter solutions exist, including stretchy silicone clotheslines starting around $5, that can easily be attached to railings, bunk beds, or chairs to create a place to dry wet clothes.